AlexandrAnatoliev/project_euler/timerlib/README.md

 The library consists of two files:
 * timerlib.h	- library header file
-* timerlib.a	- object file
+* libtimer.a	- object file

 The project contains two folders also:
 * sourse	- contains a file with the source code of the library functions